Arthur Craig

-Arthur Dewitt "Bud" Craig, Jr. (born August 31, 1951) is an American neuroanatomist and neuroscientist.
+Arthur Dewitt "Bud" Craig, Jr. (August 31, 1951 – July 15, 2023) was an American neuroanatomist and neuroscientist.

 Career

-Craig attended Michigan State University from which he earned the Bachelor of Science degree in Mathematics in June 1973.
-He completed his doctorate degree at Cornell University, Ithaca, NY in neurophysiology, neuroanatomy, and electrical engineering and received a Ph.D. in January 1978.
+Craig attended Michigan State University from which he earned the Bachelor of Science degree in mathematics in June 1973.
+He completed his doctorate degree at Cornell University, in Ithaca, New York, in neurophysiology, neuroanatomy, and electrical engineering and received a Ph.D. in January 1978.
 He worked with Daniel N. Tapper, Ph.D. on electrophysiology of somatosensory processing in the spinal cord.
 The title of his thesis was "Anatomic and Electrophysiologic Studies on the Lateral Cervical Nucleus in Cat and Dog".

 Research

-Following graduate school, Craig spent two years in the Department of Physiology & Biophysics, Washington University School of Medicine in St. Louis, MO as a post-doctoral fellow and one year in the Department of Anatomy & Neurobiology as Research Associate.
+Following graduate school, Craig spent two years in the department of physiology and biophysics at Washington University School of Medicine in St. Louis, Missouri, as a post-doctoral fellow, and one year in the department of anatomy and neurobiology as research associate.